websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/developer-guide/writing-a-form-storage-adapter.md

 The `save` method takes a `DDMStorageAdapterSaveRequest`.
 The interface demands that you return a `DDMStorageAdapterSaveResponse` and handle `StorageException`s.

 The default JSON implementation responds differently depending on the value of a boolean value stored in the save request, `isInsert`.
 If true, logic for adding a new form record is invoked, and if false, an update is precipitated instead.
-This logic is contained in two protected methods, `insert` and `update`.
+This logic is contained in two the methods `insert` and `update`.
 The File System example preserves this logic and adds calls to its `saveFile` utility method for writing a file with the `storageId` as the filename and the `DDMContent` (in JSON) as the file contents.

 ```java
 @Override